aungthurhahein/aungthurhahein.github.io/_posts/2022/2022-11-04-threat-intel-books.md

 mermaid: false
 ---

 On a good Sunday morning, I was flipping my kindle to read a book related with my job.
-I went to Amazon store to check books related with Threat Intel & Hunting.
-There is not a lot of options as other Cybersecurity domains.
+I went to Amazon store to check books under Threat Intel & Hunting domains.
+There is not a lot of options as other Cybersecurity domains, especially in the ones published recent years.
 I got a wild idea of buying a bunch of them to read through to review the content of the books and the ideas.
 This is a brief review of these books for anyone who wants to purchase to read it.
-My main job responsibility is taking care of threat landscape and risk management and the reviews are given to reflect which level of knowledge required for each books and content coverage.
+My main job responsibility is taking care of threat landscape and input to risk management.
+The reviews are given to reflect which level of knowledge required for each books and content coverage.

-Just for a sanity check and bias avoidance, I don’t know any of these authors and pick these books with ZERO effort in reading other reviews.
+Just for a sanity check and unbiased judgement, I don’t have any of these authors’ works and pick these books with ZERO effort in reading other reviews.

 ---